 - Strength - improves everything you need to do.
 By far your best stat, with the possible exception of PvP Power, even in Mists of Pandaria

-- Resilience, now called PVP Resilience is essential.
-Gemming for it might not be.
+- Resilience, now called PVP Resilience is essential, but you start at 72% in patch 5.4.
+Gemming for it isn’t important.

 - For your secondary stats:

 - 3% Expertise to start, try to get 6% to better deal with those pesky dodging types, eg: Rogues.

 - Crit, the more the better.
 There is a soft cap of 40% (good luck reaching it) due to Overpower having +60% crit chance.

 - Mastery – adds extra swings, but is weak.
 You don’t want it.